List of Alex Rider characters: Dr. Hugo Grief

 Dr. Hugo Grief (real name: Johannes de Leede) is the main antagonist of Point Blanc.
 He was born in South Africa, where he was head of biology department at the University of Johannesburg.
 He went on to become South Africa's minister for science while still in his twenties.
 In this position, he discovered how to clone humans, perfecting the process by experimenting on political prisoners, due to his senior role in BOSS.
 Grief was also racist, disgusted by how black people and Nelson Mandela became the leaders of South Africa, feeling they would run his country into the ground.
 He thought that South Africa was excellent when controlled by the white men and thus decided to try to rule the world, and reinstate apartheid globally.
 Grief believed that he could rule the earth if he could control the main industries, such as technology and food.

 To achieve this, Grief devised "The Gemini Project".
-Using money stolen from the South African government in 1981, he bought a castle in the French Alps and, along with assistant Eva Stellenbosch, turned the castle into an underground laboratory where they cloned him sixteen times.
+Using money stolen from the South African government in 1981, he bought a castle in the French Alps and, along with assistant Eva Stellenbosch, turned the castle into an underground laboratory where he cloned himself sixteen times.
 Grief then turned the castle into a school, Point Blanc, for the rebellious sons of rich families.
 He intended to use plastic surgery on his clones to make them resemble the real boys who were sent to him by their parents.
-Grief would then send the clones back to the parents – assuming that any minor 'differences' between his clones and the originals would be taken as nothing more than the natural changes the boys would have gone through during their time away-, and when the parents died the clones inherit their businesses.
+Grief would then send the clones back to the parents – assuming that any minor 'differences' between his clones and the originals would be taken as nothing more than the natural changes the boys would have gone through during their time away, and when the parents died the clones inherit their businesses.
 However, two men became suspicious about their sons' (the clones) changed personalities, and contacted Grief, who had them killed by The Gentleman.
 The possible link between the two deaths, coupled with messages that Alan Blunt had exchanged with one of the fathers – the two men having become friends at university – lead to MI6 sending Alex Rider to Point Blanc to investigate under the name of Alex Friend, resulting in Alex discovering the truth.